Membership Application FAQs

 Professional and associate memberships require application.
 Here are some of the most common questions about that application process.

 Associate membership is offered to mid-level freelance writers, who would like to become professional members.
-Writers working on staff at a media company can join ASJA at this membership level.
+Writers currently working on staff at a media company can join ASJA at this membership level.

 Please gather all supporting documents (urls and/or pdfs) before you begin your application.
 You cannot save your application to finish it later.